North (1994 film)

 North is a 1994 American comedy-drama adventure film directed by Rob Reiner.
-The story is based on the 1984 novel North: The Tale of a 9-Year-Old Boy Who Becomes a Free Agent and Travels the World in Search of the Perfect Parents by Alan Zweibel, who wrote the screenplay and has a minor role in the film.
+The story is based on the 1984 novel North: The Tale of a 9-Year-Old Boy Who Becomes a Free Agent and Travels the World in Search of the Perfect Parents by Alan Zweibel, who co-wrote the screenplay and has a minor role in the film.

 The cast includes Elijah Wood in the title role, with Jon Lovitz, Jason Alexander, Alan Arkin, Dan Aykroyd, Kathy Bates, Faith Ford, Graham Greene, Julia Louis-Dreyfus, Reba McEntire, John Ritter, and Abe Vigoda.
 Bruce Willis narrates and plays several different roles throughout the film, and a 9-year-old Scarlett Johansson appears briefly in her film debut.
 This was the final theatrical film for Alexander Godunov before his death the following year.

 The film was shot in Hawaii, Alaska, California, South Dakota, New Jersey, and New York.
-It was a box office bomb, grossing just $12 million against its $40 million budget, and received largely negative reviews from critics, many of whom called it one of the worst films ever made.
+It was produced by Castle Rock Entertainment and New Line Cinema and released by Columbia Pictures on July 22, 1994.
+North was a box office bomb, grossing $12 million against its $40 million budget.
+North was panned by critics, and has been referred to as one of the worst films ever made.